Japan Rail Pass and rail travel in Japan complete guide. Let's use the Japan Rail Pass to its maximum!!!

 There is no English map of Hakdate station.
 So I would like to share this Japanese map on JR Hokkaido website with you.

-If you don’t totally understand Japanese on the map, it is okay.
+If you do not totally understand Japanese on the map, it is okay.
 I will explain you step by step.

 Tracks and platforms